YaleUniversity/packer-plugin-goss/README.md

 ## Windows support

 This now has support for Windows.
 Set the optional parameter `target_os` to `Windows`.
 Currently, the `vars_env` parameter must include `GOSS_USE_ALPHA=1` as specified in [goss's feature parity document](https://github.com/aelsabbahy/goss/blob/master/docs/platform-feature-parity.md#platform-feature-parity).
 In the future when goss come of of alpha for Windows this parameter will not be required.

-## Installation

-1. Download the most recent release for your platform from [here.](https://github.com/YaleUniversity/packer-provisioner-goss/releases).

-2. Rename the binary to `packer-provisioner-goss`

-3. Place the file in one of the directories where packer looks for plugins:

-> Once the plugin is named properly, Packer automatically discovers plugins in the following directories in the given order.
-If a conflicting plugin is found later, it will take precedence over one found earlier.
->
-> The directory where packer is, or the executable directory.
->
-> ~/.packer.d/plugins on Unix systems or %APPDATA%/packer.d/plugins on Windows.
->
-> The current working directory.

-4. Set binary to be executable `chmod +x packer-provisioner-goss`

 ## Build